-1,012 people died of overdose just in Colorado in 2017.
-Nationwide, this statistic is counted in minutes rather than hours as overdoses have now surpassed deaths caused by both car accidents and gunshots.
-It is a serious challenge but, fortunately, one that has a solution.
-Supervised use sites bridge the gap between people who inject drugs and public health interventions that are proven to reduce the spread of HIV and viral hepatitis and also prevent fatal overdoses.
-In fact, of 102 SIFs currently operating around the globe, not one has reported a single fatal overdose on its premises.
+Supervised use sites bridge the gap between people who inject drugs and public health interventions that are proven to reduce the spread of HIV and viral hepatitis while also preventing fatal overdoses.
+In fact, of 150 SUS currently operating in 11 countries around the globe, not one has reported a single fatal overdose on its premises.

 How can you help?